Find out what solar panels cost in your area

 Of course, if your yard is on the small side, there might not be enough room to install as many panels as you need.
 Additionally, if you don’t have the extra space, installing solar panels on the ground will leave little to no room for your lawn, flower beds, or other landscaping.
 If that's important to you, then rooftop panels may be a better option.

-I should also point out here that a ground-mount solar system is not your only option if your roof isn’t suitable for solar panels; you can also consider a solar carport, or even a solar patio, gazebo, or pergola
+There are other options if your roof isn’t suitable for solar panels; you can also consider a solar carport, a solar patio, or even a solar tree!

 How many ground-mounted solar panels will I need?